 - See the tide pools – Abalone Cove Beach is known as one of the top tide pool spots in the Los Angeles area.
 To get the most out of your trip, try to time your visit during the low tide.
 Keep your eyes open for a shallow sea cave, which is populated by all sorts of aquatic species including octopi, starfish, sea slugs, sea anemones, and more.

-- Surfing – While Abalone Cove Beach isn’t really considered a top-rated surfing spot, it still attracts numerous surfers whenever good waves arrive.
-There are three surfing spots, which are known as “The Point,” “The Toilet Bowls,” and another popular spot west of the cove.
+- Surfing – While Abalone Cove Beach isn’t considered a top-rated surfing spot, it still attracts numerous surfers whenever good waves arrive.
+There are three surfing spots, known as “The Point,” “The Toilet Bowls,” and another popular spot west of the cove.

-Another spot you can visit in Abalone Cove is Sacred Beach, which also features tide pools, a sea cave, and breathtaking views of Catalina Island and Abalone Cove’s two points.
+Another spot you can visit is Sacred Beach, which also features tide pools, a sea cave, and breathtaking views of Catalina Island.

-Sacred Beach is a great place to check out if you’re looking forward to a more laidback experience, as there are typically fewer people here compared to Abalone Cove Beach.
-Keep in mind however that there are no facilities at Sacred Beach, and the trail down to the cove can be slippery, steep, and challenging, so be extra careful, especially if you plan to visit with kids.
+Sacred Beach is great if you’re looking forward to a more laid-back experience.
+There are typically fewer people here compared to Abalone Cove Beach.
+Keep in mind that there are no facilities at Sacred Beach.
+The trail down to the cove can also be slippery, steep, and challenging, so be extra careful if you plan to visit with kids.